The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 ### Memory Tools
 Use `remember:your fact` to store a memory and `recall` to read them back.
 The command `summarize` or the **Summarize Memory** button in the browser returns a short summary of everything remembered.
+Use `learn:some text` to extract key bullet points from the provided content and append them to memory.

 ### ChatGPT Integration
 Hecate can now send your text prompts to OpenAI's ChatGPT.
 It uses the `gpt-4o`